nasa/cumulus/docs/upgrade-notes/upgrade-rds.md

 ### 2. Deploy your data-persistence module

-The following new variables have been added:
+The following new variables have been added to the data-persistence module:

 - `vpc_id`
 - `permissions_boundary_arn`